Running Zones 1-5 Explained: Why They Matter!

 Each running zone builds on the others.
 Zone 1 supports recovery.
 Zone 2 builds the base.
 Zone 3 adds steady power.
 Zone 4 sharpens your threshold.
 Zone 5 peaks your speed.
 Understanding the difference between Zone 2 and Zone 3 is especially important.
 Many runners blur this line and end up running too hard on easy days.
 That leads to burnout and plateaus.

-Use each zone for a specific purpose, then connect them into a complete training plan:
+Use each zone purposefully, then combine into a full training plan:

 How do I calculate running zones?